 (RG note) The reclusive L. S. Lowry (1887-1976) spent most of his life in Manchester, UK.
 His celebrated industrial and slum landscapes were often inhabited by matchstick figures.

-Claude, Nova Scotia, Canada
+by Claude, Nova Scotia, Canada

 I have very few formal training only a few stroke courses but no basis about colors mixing etc… but I find the “peasant painting” the more refreshing for its naive qualities and it is also where I do my best.
 I like folk art painting because there is no strict rules like in classical painting but I would also like learning about the opposite like sacred geometry I call scientific painting.
 My question is “can the harmony of a naive painting equals the one of a classical or sacred painting?”
 I just scanned my last painting before the last touch-ups but the piece of wood is larger than the scan.
 Part of it was inspired of a tiny picture in a book.